 Gunther has two children He and his wife Christie are grateful that their 7 grandchildren live in the Greater New Orleans area as do an extended family clan.

 Gunther attended college at CalTech.
 He received his medical degree from the University of Chicago and completed his residency in Psychiatry at Louisiana State University Medical School.
 He also completed a Fellowship in Child Psychiatry at the New Orleans Guidance Center.
 He is Board Certified in Adult and Child Psychiatry.
-Gunther trained in Psychoanalysis at the Western New England Psychoanalytic Institute, and is Certified in Adult and Child Psychoanalysis.
-He is a training and supervising analyst at New Orleans
+Gunther trained in Psychoanalysis at the New Orleans Psychoanalytic Institute and is Certified in Adult and Child Psychoanalysis.
+He is a training and supervising analyst at New Orleans.